Shredmetal/olympus_discord_bot_python/readme.md

 - The servo-skull shall verify these digital sacrifices and respond as the Omnissiah wills.

 ## Rites of Contribution
-To improve this holy construct is to honor the Omnissiah.
+To improve this holy construct is to honour the Omnissiah.
 Follow these sacred steps:
 1. Fork the repository, creating a sanctified copy
 2. Create a new branch (`git checkout -b feature/GloriousEnhancement`)
 3. Commit your improvements (`git commit -m 'Add some GloriousEnhancement'`)